 The bulk of class time will be spent in groups working to answer questions or respond to prompts posed by the instructor.
-At three points in the semester student groups will distill and briefly present (roughly 10 minutes) to their tutorial group what they feel is the most important thing that they have learned in the preceding classes based on their team discussions.
+At the end of the semester student groups will distill and briefly present (in roughly 15 minutes) what they feel is the most important thing that they have learned in the preceding classes based on their team and class discussions.
 Particular attention should be paid on where individual differences of opinion existed, the extent to which consensus could be reached, and where and why differences persisted following the discussion.
 More information will be provided in class and on Desire2Learn.

-4. Final Exam (Individual) 35% TBA by Registrar
+6. Final Exam (Individual)

+TBA by Registrar

 The final exam will be cumulative and have two parts.
 Part A (worth 25%) will consist of objective identifications of 10 selected quotations to the correct author or title of the work.
-Part B (worth 75%) will be an essay chosen from three topics given on the day of the exam.
+Part B (worth 75%) will be an essay chosen from two topics given on the day of the exam.
+The exam will be closed book and no outside materials will be permitted.